Applies ToWindows 11 Windows 10

 When calibrating your display, the goal is to get a good balance between details in darker parts of a scene (in this case, the windows in the buildings on the left) and brighter parts of it (here, the snow at the top of the mountain).

-6. Watch streaming HDR video in a supported video app and look at the video quality.
+5. Watch a streaming HDR video in a supported video app and look at the video quality.

 • If bright scenes in the video were washed out, drag the slider to the right.